eknuth/blog/_posts/places/1992-07-01-bloomington-indiana.md

 zoom: 17
 ---
 {% include JB/setup %}
-I grew up in Bloomington, including a few years at Indiana University.
-I studied computer science, theater and was introducted to unix and the web.
+I grew up in Bloomington, including a few years at Indiana University where I studied computer science and theater.
+This was where I was introducted to unix and the web.